vidispine/hull-tutorials/dev-to/kubernetes-dashboard-hull/05_workloads/README.md

 > _if this value is provided in `values.yaml` do insert it here 'as is' in the template_

 Using HULL all of the shown code blocks can be ignored for our conversion because we can configure the properties without any additional required action at configuration/deployment time if needed.
-No additional PR needed to make them configurable, they are always accessible if changing them is required.
+No additional pull request needed to make them configurable, they are always accessible if changing them is required.

 ### Automated `selector` population